 How do you compare companies before booking your Australia Tours?
 How do you make sure to pick the tour that is good value for your money?
 I have put together a few tips to keep you stay on track while searching for good-value Australian Tours.

 - Use good websites that compare all available tours.
 Depending on the type of tour you are searching, these are the best 3 booking sites that I can recommend for booking Australia Tours.

 1) TourRadar is a comparison website that operates in Europe, Australia and America.
 This is a short of scanner for multiple-days tours worldwide.
 They search across a big pool of tour operators from the most known names to small boutique tour companies.
 This is a very good website if you want to go for at least 10 days or a couple of weeks tour around Australia.
 Check out their current Travel Deals Page:

-2) Viator is the best international travel website that searches over thousands of day-trips all over the world.
-For Australia is the best tool for brainstorming top-rated day-tours across the country.
+2) Viator is the best international travel website that searches thousands of day-trips all over the world.
+Australia is the best tool for brainstorming top-rated day-tours across the country.
 They keep adding new tours every day, so check them out on a regular basis.

 - Select 2-3 tours, that match your criteria and then drill down.
 Take a closer look at each individual tours.

 - Check carefully what the selected tours cover and not cover: meals, drinks, extras, etc.

 - Use a checkbox for important things such as to travel style, number of travellers in the group, level of fitness required, activities included, free time, etc.

 - Look for online tour reviews by travellers on Social Media like Facebook, TripAdvisor.
 Some websites do have a review page where travellers can leave their testimonial about the tour too.